A New Mexico judge cites insurrection in barring a county commissioner from office

 "We have been fortunate as a country to not have many episodes of insurrection — and certainly not insurrections in which elected officials have played a part," Bookbinder says.
 "But now we had this thing happen where people in the U.S. engaged in an armed insurrection to stop the legally mandated counting of votes and the peaceful transfer of power.
 It really looked a whole lot like what the framers of the Fourteenth Amendment had in mind."

-CREW represented three New Mexico residents who brought a civil lawsuit against Griffin this past March and called for him to be removed.
+CREW represented three New Mexico residents who brought the civil lawsuit against Griffin this past March and called for him to be removed.

 The Albuquerque Journal has reported that Griffin's commission term concludes at the end of the year, but that he is considering a run for sheriff.

-Bookbinder says he expects Griffin will appeal this ruling.
+Griffin told NPR he will appeal this latest ruling.
 At trial last month for the civil lawsuit, Griffin unsuccessfully sought to dismiss the case, the Journal reported.

 Regardless of what happens next, Bookbinder says this is the first time a court has ruled that what happened on Jan.
 6 was an insurrection.
 He says the ruling sends a message to other public officials across the country who have been undermining the results of the 2020 election, as well as other democratic norms.